datastreamapp/api-docs/docs/README.md

 - Working in R, Python, JavaScript, or the shell?
 Use one of our [modules](#modules) — they handle pagination and encoding for you.
 - Building your own client?
 Read the [implementation notes](#building-your-own-implementation) before you start, then see [Endpoints](#endpoints) and [URL Parameters](#url-parameters).

-## Attribution/Citation
+## Attribution and citation
-Thank you ahead of time for using this data responsibly and providing the appropriate citations when necessary when being presented to external parties.
-These citations must be accompanied by a link to the DOI (https://doi.org/{value}).
-The licence, citation, and DOI can be retrieved from the `/Metadata` endpoint.
+Many datasets available through this API are published under licences that require attribution.
+Where attribution applies, the data provider must be credited in any analysis, report, publication, or derived data product shared with external parties.
+Each citation must include a link to the dataset's DOI in the form https://doi.org/{value}.
+The licence, recommended citation, and DOI for a given dataset can be retrieved from the /Metadata endpoint.

 ## Modules
 We have built modules to wrap around our API to make it easier to use.